DeepaKaur/EbayTest/README.md

 # EbayTest
-Automation test for eBay problem statement
+Automation project to order gift card based on various filters on ebay.

-Solution generated with Java, Cucumber, Selenium Report artifacts with screenshot, cucumber html plugin
+Frameworks used: Java, Cucumber, Selenium and report artifacts with screenshot, html summary

 ## Initialization
 Run it with maven test